janelia-arduino/TMC2209/README.md

 Software serial ports allow serial communication on other microcontroller digital pins that do not have dedicated UART hardware by replicating the functionality in software.

 Hardware serial ports should always be preferred over software serial ports.
 Software serial ports have many performance limitations, such as not allowing transmitting and receiving data at the same time, lower baud rates, and using software serial ports may affect performance of other code running on the microcontroller.

+Not all platforms implement SoftwareSerial, for example ESP32 and SAMD\_SERIES.
+If any other platforms fail to compile because SoftwareSerial cannot be found, please submit an issue saying which platform fails.

 1. Hardware Serial Setup